Temporary Reduced Rates for Writing and Editing Services

 60 minutes = $40

 - Note: I don’t charge for every little conversation or email exchange.
-(In fact, I don’t charge anything for most email exchanges, unless we are actively collaborating on things like revisions or creating new content real-time.)
+(In fact, I don’t charge anything for most email exchanges, unless we are actively collaborating on things like revisions or creating new content in real-time.)

 - Note 2: I also prorate writing time to save you money if I use less than a full hour while doing the project or revisions to content.